OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-17.md

 ## 1 Kings 17:9

-“Arise, go to Zarephath, which belongs to Sidon, and stay there.
+“Get up, go to Zarephath, which belongs to Sidon, and reside there.
-Behold, I have commanded a widow there to provide food for you.”
+Behold, I have instructed a widow there to provide you with food.”

 ## 1 Kings 17:10